Now Reading

 The kitchen is the most susceptible spot for sudden fires and accidents.
 They can prove to be life-threatening and even fatal in some cases.

-Therefore, a fire extinguisher rated for Class B fires is a must to protect your family from unforeseen accidents.
-And getting it is not enough.
-Make sure that your family knows how to use it.
+- Make sure that your family knows how to use the extinguisher.
 Also, test the equipment every six months to keep it running.